 A video lesson presents the concept for each lesson.
 Students then complete one or two printable worksheets for each lesson.
 Printable answer keys are provided.
 There are generally only a few problems per worksheet, but some of these will take some time to complete since problems are often complex, requiring multiple steps.

-Registering for the courses (free), gives students access to online quizzes for each lesson.
+Registering for the courses (free) gives students access to online quizzes for each lesson.
 Quiz scores are tracked by the program.
 Each course also has printable quarterly assessments and final exams with answer keys.

 MasterMath is one of the most user-friendly sites for math courses I’ve ever seen.
 The lessons can all be accessed from a single page.
 And on each lesson page, you have immediate access to all lesson components.
-You need not register to access anything but the quizzes.

-Video lessons consist of visual explanations, drawings, and animations with a voiceover by Stan Lisle, former middle school math teacher.
+Video lessons consist of visual explanations, drawings, and animations with a voiceover by Stan Lisle, a former middle school math teacher.
 Near the beginning of each video, we see Lisle with his headphones as he begins to teach the lesson.
 Lisle’s style is encouraging and friendly--and sometimes humorous, as if he were doing a one-one-tutoring session.
 The lessons might be compared to those from Khan Academy, but I think these lessons are easier to understand than those from Khan Academy.
 While the videos are not polished professional productions, they are surprisingly well done for free courses.

 The material is challenging; it might move too quickly for some students.
 The scope and sequence seems to be a little more advanced than the Common Core State Standards.
 Core concepts are taught for each level, and Lisle also adds a lesson on Test Taking Tips for each of grades six to eight as well as six lessons on financial literacy for eighth grade.